mmswflow-upb/sdt-proj/README.md

 ## Troubleshooting

-**Services won't start**: Make sure ports 8080-8083 and 5433-5435 aren't being used by other applications.
+**Services won't start**: Make sure ports 8080-8084, 5433-5435, 5672, and 15672 aren't being used by other applications.

 **Connection errors between services**: Wait a full minute after running `docker compose up`.
-The databases need time to initialize before the services can connect.
+The databases and RabbitMQ need time to initialize before the services can connect.

 **Authentication fails**: Make sure you're using the token returned from login/register in the Authorization header as `Bearer <token>`.

+**Notifications not appearing**: Check the notification-service logs with `docker logs -f sdt-campus-reservations-notification-service-1` and verify RabbitMQ is running with `docker ps | grep rabbitmq`.

+**RabbitMQ connection errors**: Ensure RabbitMQ container is healthy.
+Check with `docker ps` and look at RabbitMQ logs with `docker logs sdt-campus-reservations-rabbitmq-1`.

 ## Tech Stack

 - Java 21
-- Spring Boot
+- Spring Boot 3.1.5
+- Spring Cloud OpenFeign
+- Spring AMQP (RabbitMQ)
-- PostgreSQL
+- PostgreSQL 15
+- RabbitMQ 3.12
 - Docker & Docker Compose
 - JWT for authentication
 - Postman for testing